Arrow Electronics Earns Great Place To Work Certification In India

-Arrow awarded top industry recognition for its dedication to offering a great work environment for employees BENGALURU, INDIA - Media OutReach - 5 September 2023 - Global technology solutions provider Arrow Electronics, Inc. has been recognized as one of this year's Certified Great Place to Work for Best Mid-size Organizations in India.
+(MENAFN- Media OutReach Newswire) BENGALURU, INDIA - Media OutReach - 5 September 2023 - Global technology solutions provider Arrow Electronics, Inc. has been recognized as one of this year's Certified Great Place to Work® for Best Mid-size Organizations in India.

 Arrow Electronics Earns Great Place to Work Certification in India